jasoneppink/handheld-digital-photo-frame/README.md

    * Turn off "Automatic System Updates"
 6. Remove all apps except Fotoo and Google Drive from the Home Screen by dragging them to the top of the screen.
 Move Fotoo and Google Drive to the dock (or your preferred location).
 7. Long press on an empty part of the Home Screen.
 A menu will pop up.
 Select Home Settings.
-   * If you're ready to lock everything in place, turn off Allow Edit.
+   * Turn off Allow Edit
    * Select Hidden & Protected Apps and hide everything.
 (You can still access Fotoo and Google Drive from the dock.)
    * Turn off Show Icon Labels on Desktop